Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Each post should have a `title` and `date`.

-The `cover` should lead to a picture file, in this case the file is located in the same folder as the blog post itself.
+The `cover` should lead to a picture file, in this case, the file is located in the same folder as the blog post itself.

 The `description` will appear in the post card in the feed, and will also be used for post meta tags (for SEO).
 If there is no description, then the text of the beginning of the post itself will be used instead.

-`tags` are needed for organization within the Chronoblog, they are displayed in the post itself and in the post card in the feed.
+`tags` are needed for organization within the Chronoblog, they are displayed in the post itself and the post card in the feed.

 #### Links